Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Free Space

-where the probabilities for each jump are defined in Eqs. (\ref{eq:fspegc})-(\ref{eq:fspegp}). $P_{\mathrm{IM}}$ being close to unity plays a critical role in the operation of the SPT and serves as an upper limit for its efficiency, as it gives the probability the successful absorption of the control photon by the atomic ensemble.
-In Fig. \ref{fig:IMfs} (a) we plot the impedance matching probability versus the probe's strength.
-As seen in the figure, the $P_{\mathrm{IM}}$ can be optimized by varying the strength of the incident probe input field's strength.
-In the optimization the parameters are chosen such that the derived conditions for the detunings are also fulfilled.
-The simulations are repeated for different values of the control branch's optical depth i.e. $d_\mathrm{c}=20,40,100$ and the probe branch's blockaded cooperativity i.e. $\mathrm{Re}[\overline{d}_\mathrm{b,p}]\approx0.5,1,2,3,4,5$ for the 1D Gaussian atomic distribution.
+where the probabilities for each jump are defined in Eqs. (\ref{eq:fspegc})--(\ref{eq:fspegp}). $P_{\mathrm{IM}}$ being close to unity plays a critical role in the operation of the SPT and serves as an upper limit for its efficiency, as it gives the probability of successful absorption of the control photon by the atomic ensemble.
+In Fig. \ref{fig:IMfs}(a) we plot the impedance-matching probability versus the probe's strength.
+As seen in the figure, the $P_{\mathrm{IM}}$ can be optimized by varying the strength of the incident probe input field strength.
+In the optimization, the parameters are chosen such that the derived conditions for the detunings are also fulfilled.
+The simulations are repeated for different values of the control branch's optical depth, i.e., $d_\mathrm{c}=20,40,100,200,500$ and the probe branch's blockaded cooperativity, i.e., $\mathrm{Re}[\overline{d}_\mathrm{b,p}]\approx0.25,0.5,1,2,3,4,5$ for the 1D Gaussian atomic distribution.
 The value of $P_\mathrm{IM}$ observed is very close to the theoretically estimated value in Eq. (\ref{eq:imcfs}).
-The maximal value $P_{\mathrm{IM}}=0.947$ is obtained for $d_\mathrm{c}=100$, being close to the theoretical estimate which is $P_{\mathrm{IM}}=0.98$.
-We attribute the difference to be due to the non-homogeneous Gaussian distribution.
-Moreover, in Fig. \ref{fig:IMfs}(b) we plot the numerically optimized impedance matching conditions for the dephasing rate $\gamma_r^\mathrm{opt}=\sum_k^N(\gamma_{\kappa_\mathrm{p}}^k+\sum_l^N\gamma_{e_\mathrm{p}}^{k,l})$ (dots) and the theoretical estimate (solid line) in Eq. (\ref{eq:gopt}), versus the blockaded optical depth.
+The maximum value $P_{\mathrm{IM}}=0.992$ is obtained for $d_\mathrm{c}=500$, being close to the theoretical estimate which is $P_{\mathrm{IM}}=0.998$.
+The difference is attributed to the non-homogeneous nature of the Gaussian distribution.
+Moreover, in Fig. \ref{fig:IMfs}(b) we plot the numerically optimized impedance matching conditions for the average dephasing rate $\gamma_r^\mathrm{opt}=\frac{1}{N}\sum_k^N(\gamma_{d_\mathrm{p}}^k+\sum_l^N\gamma_{e_\mathrm{p}}^{k,l})$ (dots) and the theoretical estimate (solid line) in Eq. (\ref{eq:gopt}), versus the blockaded optical depth.
 We find good agreement between the two, with only a slight deviation attributable to the system's inherent inhomogeneity.
-For lower values of $\overline{d}_\mathrm{b,p}$ and $d_\mathrm{c}=100$ the deviation that is observed is due to a long plateau of almost constant $P_{\mathrm{IM}}$, where we have chosen the highest value.
+For lower values of $\overline{d}_\mathrm{b,p}$ and large $d_\mathrm{c}$ the deviation that is observed is due to a long plateau of almost constant $P_{\mathrm{IM}}$, where we have chosen the highest value.